Axelaar/p1_listener/README.md

   <pre><code>sudo apt install python3-dev librrd-dev -y</code></pre>
   <pre><code>sudo apt install rrdtool -y</code></pre>
   <pre><code>sudo pip3 install rrdtool</code></pre>
 Build the database(s).
 Easiest way to create a database is to build and run a script.
-Sample scripts are rrdcreatescript_elec.sh and rrdcreatescript_gas.sh. <br>
+Sample scripts are rrdcreatescript_elec.sh and rrdcreatescript_gas_xx.sh. <br>
+Scripts to create a gas database are included for capturing data every 5 minutes (DSMRv5 meters) and every hour (DSMR v4 and older meters).
+The 'create' scripts are similar in setup.
 The sample script to create the electricity database can be explained as follows:
 <ul>
   <li> Line 1 creates database 'electricity.rrd' in folder '/home/pi/data/'.  <br>
     The step size is defined as 300 seconds, so the database expects a value at least every 5 minutes.</li>